2003 standoff in Abbeville, South Carolina: The standoff

 Throughout the late morning and into the afternoon, members of various law enforcement agencies and Abbeville residents who had befriended the Bixbys attempted to negotiate with the family, to no avail.
 A SWAT unit came from Columbia by helicopter, followed by a South Carolina Law Enforcement Division (SLED) armored vehicle.
 At one point, nearly 200 law enforcement agents surrounded the Bixby residence.
 A constant barrage of gunfire, up to a thousand rounds of ammunition in five minutes, emanated from the small house, thwarting attempts by police to rescue Officer Wilson or capture the residence.
-So heavy was the gunfire that the police had to be resupplied several times with ammunition.
-Media estimates have pegged the number of rounds fired in the tens of thousands.
+Police were resupplied with ammunition several times in response to the heavy gunfire; media estimates have pegged the number of rounds fired in the tens of thousands.
 According to SLED Chief Robert Stewart, the level of gunfire from the Bixbys was worse than anything he had encountered in his 30-year career.
-Indeed, many Abbeville residents living over a mile from the standoff site reported hearing the continuous gunfire.
+Some Abbeville residents living over a mile from the standoff site reported hearing the continuous gunfire.

-By late afternoon, SWAT officers could negotiate Rita Bixby's surrender, though she refused to assist in negotiations with Arthur and Steven.
-Upon searching Steven's apartment and Rita's vehicle, authorities discovered numerous high-powered firearms and a large quantity of what has been described as anti-government literature.
+By late afternoon, SWAT officers negotiated Rita Bixby's surrender, though she refused to assist in negotiations with Arthur and Steven.
+Upon searching Steven's apartment and Rita's vehicle, authorities discovered numerous high-powered firearms and a large quantity of what was described as "anti-government" literature.

 Around 7:15 PM, two hours after Rita's surrender, police breached the Bixbys' front door with a 10-foot steel battering ram attached to a vehicle, breaking a propane line and starting a fire, which several officers extinguished.
 A surveillance robot, armed with tear gas and 5X intensity pepper spray, was dispatched to the house but was unable to enter due to the large quantity of debris blocking the front door.
-The robot was, however, able to return video of Danny Boy Wilson's handcuffed, lifeless body lying in a pool of blood.
-In an attempt to recover Wilson's body, a SWAT unit stormed the house; surprised by the earlier blaze, the Bixbys were caught off-guard for a moment, as they ceased firing long enough for the officers to drag the body from the house.
+The robot was, however, able to capture video of Wilson's handcuffed, lifeless body lying in a pool of blood.
+In an attempt to recover Wilson's body, a SWAT unit stormed the house; surprised by the earlier blaze, the Bixbys were caught off-guard, and they ceased firing long enough for the officers to drag the body from the house.

 By 10:00 PM, after hours of constant firing from both sides and releasing over twenty canisters of tear gas and pepper spray into the nearly destroyed Bixby home, Steven Bixby surrendered to police.
 About an hour later, a critically wounded Arthur Bixby also surrendered and was flown to a Greenville, SC hospital, where he recovered.